Vernon Dahmer: Honors and recognition

-After Dahmer's death, a street and a park in Hattiesburg were both named in his honor.
+After Dahmer's death, a street and a park in Hattiesburg were named in his honor.
 On July 26, 1986, a memorial to Dahmer was also dedicated at the park.

-In 1992, Dahmer's widow, Ellie, was elected election commissioner of District 2, Forrest County.
+In 1992, Dahmer's widow Ellie became Election Commissioner of District 2, Forrest County.
 For more than a decade, she served in this position, supported by black and white residents, in the same district where her husband was killed for his voting rights advocacy.

 On January 8, 2016, the Mississippi State Legislature honored the civil rights leader by designating January 10 Vernon Dahmer Day.
 A commemoration ceremony, which was attended by Dahmer's widow and family, was held in Hattiesburg on the 50th anniversary of his death.
 Today, his family still attends the Shady Grove Baptist Church and its members are also very active in the community.

 In January 2020, a bronze statue of Dahmer was erected in front of the Forrest County Courthouse.

+In February 2025, a mural was painted in the city of Hattiesburg.
+Featured on the mural is Dahmer and his daughter Bettie.